-It’s important that your health cover is customisable and that your provider can tailor it to your individual needs.
+It’s important that your health cover is customisable and that your provider can tailor it as much as possible to your individual needs.
 Not all policies are as flexible on this, but some health funds do offer some surprising add-ons and wellness extras that many Australians don’t know about.

 Find out what’s on offer and see if you can choose the amount of cover you take out.
-Too much cover could be a drag on the pockets, but too little could spell out disaster if anything with your health goes awry.
+Too much cover could be a drag on the pockets with higher premiums, but too little could spell out disaster if anything with your health goes awry.

 Different life stages and family situations normally require different levels of cover.
 So the more flexibility your health insurance provider offers, the better.
 If you’re confused where you sit in this, look into some of our life stage guides as helpful starting points.